sloppylopez/docker_elk_stack/README.md

     Which aims to be a lightweight docker friendly minimal ubuntu image, that will allow us to consume much less memory in our docker stack

-    23-05-2015:I am seriously considering start using http://rancher.com/rancher-os/ instead of phusion images, i think RancherOS is the real deal for docker, in fact I started the process of putting it inside the project.

 ##dockers
 It's 5 virtual machines, one per each element of the ELK stack, 1 jenkins